alexanderkoller/pergamon/pergamon.typ

   })
 }

-#unfinished[
 = Data model

-Let's talk about the assumptions #bibtypst makes about the structure and contents of the #bibtex file.
+#bibtypst makes a number of assumptions on the contents of the #bibtex entries.
-This corresponds roughly to Chapter 2 ("Database Guide") of the #biblatex documentation.
+These are typically consistent with those that #biblatex makes (see Chapter 2 "Database Guide" in the #biblatex documentation), but some of them are worth discussing.

 == Dates

-Dates can be specified in one of two ways:
+Dates can occur in a number of places in the #bibtex entry.
+The most important one is the publication date of the reference.
+It can be specified in one of two ways:

-- In the `date` field using the ISO 8601-2 format: "YYYY-MM-DD" or "YYYY-MM" or "YYYY".
-Years, months, and days must be positive integers.
-Date ranges, approximate dates, and years BCE are currently not supported.
+- In the `date` field, using the ISO 8601-2 format: "YYYY-MM-DD" or "YYYY-MM" or "YYYY".
+  In this format, years, months, and days must all be positive integers.
 - In the `year` and `month` fields.
+In this format, the value of `year` should be a positive integer.
-The `month` field should contain a positive integer, full English month names like `january`, or three-letter abbreviations of English month names like `feb`.
-These will all be resolved to the proper months and potentially localized.
-As a fallback option, you can also specify some other string, which will be printed in the reference verbatim.
+  The `month` field should contain a positive integer (1--12), full English month names like `january`, or three-letter abbreviations of English month names like `feb`.

-The "year/month" option is only available for the publication date of the paper.
+  Dates specified in this way will be potentially localized using `bibstring` (see @sec:package:utility).
+As a fallback option, you can also specify some other string for the month, which will be printed in the reference verbatim.

-All other fields whose name ends in `date` (e.g. `urldate`) will also be parsed as in option 1.
+All other #bibtex fields whose name ends in `date` (e.g. `urldate`) will also be parsed as in the `date` option described above.

-]
+The parsed dates will be stored in the #link(<sec:reference>)[reference dictionary] `reference` under `reference.fields.parsed-X`, where `X` is the name of the `date` field.
+(If the publication date is specified with a `year` field, its value will still be stored in `reference.fields.parsed-date`.)
+This makes them available for other functions and styles.
+A parsed date is represented as a dictionary with keys `year`, `month`, and `day`, all of which may be missing.
+The values under these fields are all positive integers.
+If a date specification in the #bibtex entry cannot be parsed, it will be represented as an empty dictionary.

+In addition to these basic date specifications, #biblatex allows for date ranges (#issue(55), approximate dates (#issue(56)), and years before the Common Era (#issue(57)).
+These features are not yet supported in #bibtypst.

 = Detailed documentation